Carl Spielvogel

-Carl Spielvogel (December 27, 1928 – April 21, 2021) was an American marketing executive and diplomat.
+Carl Spielvogel (December 27, 1928 – April 21, 2021) was an American marketing executive and former ambassador.

-He co-founded the advertising firm of Backer and Spielvogel (with Bill Backer), where he served as Chairman and CEO.
-Spielvogel has conducted trade and commerce in 45 countries during a 40-year career.
+He co-founded the advertising firm of Backer and Spielvogel (with Bill Backer), where he served as chairman and CEO.
+Spielvogel conducted trade and commerce in 45 countries during a 40-year career.
 He was the chairman and CEO of Carl Spielvogel Associates, Inc., an international investment, management and marketing company.

+Spielvogel's talents in the marketing industry were instrumental in helping to recover Israel's public image after the Lebanon War.
+Later in life he would refer to his efforts as developing into a personal cause célèbre.

 He was appointed to the Broadcasting Board of Governors's first board in 1995 by President Bill Clinton.

 In 2000 he became the United States Ambassador to Slovakia, nominated as a recess appointment.
 He presented his credentials on September 7, 2000, and served in that post until April 15, 2001.
 He was a member of the Council of American Ambassadors, and the Council on Foreign Relations.

 He also served as chairman of the United Auto Group and was elected to the board of many companies.

 Early life and work

 Spielvogel was born to a Jewish family in New York City on December 27, 1928, the son of Sadie (Tellerman) and Joseph Spielvogel.
 He received a B.B.A. degree from Baruch College of the City University of New York.
 He began his working career in 1950 as a copy boy in the news department, he then became a reporter, and eventually a six-times-a-week columnist for The New York Times, until 1960.

-In the years of 1960-1972 he was a McCann Erickson eventually EVP and General Manager.
+In the years of 1960-1972 he was at McCann Erickson and eventually was promoted to EVP and General Manager.
 Until 1980, Spielvogel was vice chairman, and a member of the executive committee and the board of directors of the Interpublic Group, with which he was associated for twenty years, one of the world's largest communications marketing companies.
 Before joining Interpublic's parent company in 1972, he was chairman of the executive committee and executive vice president and general manager of McCann-Erickson, Inc., Interpublic's largest subsidiary.